Medical aid in dying is optional.

 The American public wants medical aid in dying.

-Nearly three out of five U.S. residents (74%) according to a May 2020 Gallup poll.
+Nearly three out of four U.S. residents (74%) according to a May 2020 Gallup poll.
 Support is strong across most demographic groups.
 The practice also claims majority support among people who attend church, people of all ideological views (conservatives, moderates and liberals), people from both political parties and all races and ethnicities.
 Support has nearly doubled since Gallup first polled on the question in 1947.

 Medical aid in dying is currently authorized in eleven jurisdictions.